Academic Affairs Policy Section 4.05-01

 Specific procedures exist at the University of Georgia for students who wish to appeal a decision on an academic matter.
 At the university level, the Educational Affairs Committee of the University Council considers students' petitions and appeals.
-Excluded from these procedures is any allegation involving discrimination or harassment in violation of the University of Georgia Non-Discrimination and Anti-Harassment Policy and the University of Georgia Sexual Orientation Policy.
-Those matters shall be referred to the appropriate office as required by the applicable policy.
+Excluded from these procedures is any allegation involving discrimination or harassment in violation of the University of Georgia Non-Discrimination and Anti-Harassment Policy and the University of Georgia Sexual Misconduct Policy.
+Those matters shall be referred to the Equal Opportunity Office.
 The policy and procedures used in the academic appeal process follows.

 - The Educational Affairs Committee processes student appeals through its subcommittee on petitions.
 This subcommittee has existed since the creation of the Educational Affairs Committee in 1975.

 - The subcommittee on petitions will be comprised of three faculty members from the EAC.
-In an emergency situation or during those periods when the members of the subcommittee may be absent from campus, the chairperson or delegate staff member in the Office of the Vice President for Instruction (OVPI) is empowered to confer with one or more members of the entire committee and to render a decision jointly.
+In an emergency situation or during those periods when the members of the subcommittee may be absent from campus, the chair or delegate staff member in the Office of Instruction is empowered to confer with one or more members of the entire committee and to render a decision jointly.
 Such decisions will be reported to the full committee at the next meeting of the EAC.

-- The chairperson will prepare a written response for the student which will include the subcommittee's rationale in reaching its decision.
+- The chair of the EAC will prepare a written response for the student which will include the subcommittee's rationale in reaching its decision.

-- The records of the subcommittee on petitions including the student files and other pertinent materials will be maintained in the OVPI.
+- The records of the subcommittee on petitions including the student files and other pertinent materials will be maintained in the Office of Instruction.

-- When a petition is received, the designated staff member in the OVPI will assemble the necessary supporting documents, including a recommendation from the dean of the school or college from which the student has been dismissed.
+- When a petition is received, the designated staff member in the Office of Instruction will assemble the necessary supporting documents, including a recommendation from the dean of the school or college from which the student has been dismissed.

 - In exceptional circumstances, as determined by the subcommittee, the subcommittee on petitions may hear appeals from students who have not fulfilled the requirement of being absent from the institution for one calendar year.